erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 1. derivation of abstracted inputs to the sizing
 2. simulation of the designed system

-Simulations of the system are needed to not only validate the sizing, but also to understand the system behaviour.
+Simulations of the system are needed to not only validate the sizing, but also to understand the system behavior.

 The models need to cover three application scenarios for the CMG-crane system: